 Globally, online casinos accept payments from players through hundreds of different ways, with debit/credit cards being amongst the most prominent.
 Prepaid cards are often used to fund one’s account, eWallets are used for both payments and withdrawals from the casino, and cryptocurrencies are also rapidly entering the mix.

 Nonetheless, as online casinos cannot legally operate in Australia, gambling platforms usually offer limited banking options, as independent companies do not want to break the Australian law and therefore risk any ramifications.
-In 2023, most players in Australia use Visa and MasterCard debit/credit cards for deposits and bank transfers for withdrawals.
+Nowadays, most players in Australia use Visa and MasterCard debit/credit cards for deposits and bank transfers for withdrawals.
 If the Government actually manages to forbid banks from processing credit payments, then Aussie punters will mainly have a single method to employ for deposits and another one for withdrawals.

 What’s the General Sentiment?